Arackulele/GrimoraMod/README.md

 - JulianMods (xXxStoner420BongMasterxXx) for additional Dialogue

 ### Additional Credits

-- Blind, the Bound Demon (Blind, the Bound Demon#6475) for Gameplay footage

 - The people of the Grimora Mod Discord Server, for Ideas , voting on features and being awesome